canadice/RotR_RuleMechanics/README.md

 - events/HolyRomanEmpire.txt
-	- Added event if the emperor is not a GP
+	- Added event if the emperor is not a GP, the capitol gets 50 dev in all three areas respectively but gets a province modifier that nulls the effects of this increase
 	- Added event if the emperor is not a GP

 - localisation/generic_events_l_english.yml